algorand/indexer/cmd/import-validator/README.md

 Reading and writing to/from the sqlite database is negligible compared to importing blocks into the postgres database.
-However, the tool has to read the modified accounts after importing each block.
+However, the tool has to read the modified state after importing each block.
-Thus, we can expect the import validator to be 1.5 times slower than indexer.
+Thus, we can expect the import validator to be about 1.5 times slower than indexer.